h1kkar/shime-doc/src/main.md

 #### mod shime

-> The module containing the basic functionality of `shime`
+> The module containing the basic functionality of `shime`.

 ---

 #### mod exec

-> The module containing a function that launches programs
+> The module containing a function that launches programs.

 ---

 #### [mod cmd](https://github.com/h1kkar/shime-doc/blob/main/src/main/cmd.md)

-> The module containing functions for its own commands
+> The module containing functions for its own commands.